indiana-university/rivet-icons/README.md

 ## Use internal SVG symbols

-If not wanting to use `<rvt-icon>` while using `rivet-icons.js` or `rivet-icons.html`, then render an icon with the following snippet.
+If not wanting to use `<rvt-icon>`, then render an icon with the following snippet.
 All `href` values reference the SVG symbol ID, in the format of `#rvt-icon-[name]`.
 With this method, the icon's color still changes with the CSS `color` property, but the icon itself cannot change with the `--rvt-icon` CSS variable.

 ```html
 <span class="rvt-icon">